Skip to Main Content

 • Repetition: Bullying behaviors happen more than once or have the potential to happen more than once.

 Bullying includes actions such as making threats, spreading rumors, attacking someone physically or verbally, and excluding someone from a group on purpose.
+For detailed information, please refer to Kirby School District 140’s Board Policy 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment.

 To report an incidence of bullying, a student (or an adult on the student's behalf) should contact a staff member or administrator (classroom teacher, principal, school counselor, or social worker).
-Students or parents can also anonymously report any suspicious activity, bullying or other sensitive issues to the school office.
+Students or parents can also anonymously report any suspicious activity, bullying, or other sensitive issues to the school office.

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.